 Tick/untick the box to enable/disable the collection of statistics for Proof of Play Reports for the newly added Layout.

 Ensure that the Enable Stats Collection check box has been enabled for the Display this Layout will be scheduled to, in the Display Profile Settings.

-Transitions can be applied from the Tools menu on the Layout Designer.
+Transitions can be applied to Widgets and Regions from the context menu on the Layout Designer!

 If your Layout has a Published status, the Layout Designer will open in a Read Only Mode.
-Checkout the Layout to enable editing.
+You will need to 'Checkout' the Layout to enable editing.

 Take your time with any edits you need to make as using Checkout ensures that no changes are made to your published version or shown on scheduled Displays until you choose to do so.
 Publish confirms changes have been made and will overwrite your published version.
 Discard will delete the draft with the published version remaining untouched.

-The Layout will play from start to finish which allows you to see how your layout will play.
+The Published Layout will play from start to finish to allow you to see how it will play.
 Make important adjustments to ensure that layout designs play as intended before scheduling to Displays.